Jordan Barrett

-Jordan Kale Barrett (born 5 December 1996) is an Australian supermodel.
+Jordan Kale Barrett is an Australian supermodel.

 Career

 Barrett was scouted when he was 14 by a model scout from IMG Australia.
 In September 2015, Barrett starred in an issue of VMAN magazine and Arena Homme+ SS Magazine, shot by Stephen Klein.

 Barrett has featured in campaigns for Tom Ford, Balmain, Versace, Moschino as well as Coach.
 Barrett has featured on the covers of Vogue Netherlands Man, CR Book by Carine Roitfeld, Wonderland Magazine, 10 Magazine, Numéro Homme, and Hercules.
 Collier Schorr in Collaboration with Barrett created "I BLAME JORDAN Book" for Moma PS1 New York.
-Vogue has called Barrett the "Model It Boy of the new Era."
 Barrett also received the "Man Of Style" award at The GQ Awards.
-He appeared in Kanye West's music video "Wolves".

 Personal life

-In August 2021, Barrett married fellow model Fernando Augusto Casablancas, son of the late eponymous modelling agency mogul John Casablancas and half-brother of Strokes singer Julian Casablancas, in Ibiza, Spain.
-In 2022, it was confirmed by Casablancas that the two had split.
+In August 2021, Barrett married fellow model Fernando Augusto Casablancas in Ibiza, Spain.